Grand Chalet: 1993 Mouton Rothschild label

-Richard Gere’s interview with Balthus
+Richard Gere's interview with Balthus

 The last memorable interview Balthus gave also took place at the Grand Chalet.
 Like David Bowie in 1994, the interviewer was a global star: Richard Gere.
 For this interview, Gere travelled to Rossinière in December 2000 and spent two days at the Grand Chalet.
 It was Verde Visconti (born 1969), a cousin of the director Luchino Visconti (he was her great-granduncle), who introduced the two to each other many years ago.
 Nine weeks after this interview, Balthus died in his studio in Rossinière on 18 February 2001.
 As if he had anticipated it, Gere called the interview "The Farewell".
 The interview was published in the July 2001 issue of Vogue.

-Legacy and decline
+Legacy

 Balthus's glasses in his studio as he left them on the day of his death.
 In the background, behind the armchair, is the chaise longue with the pillows on which he died on 18 February 2001.
 Before he died, Balthus continually repeated: "I should continue, I should continue."

 With Balthus's funeral on 24 February 2001, the Grand Chalet's grand era also came to an end.
 Balthus's friends gathered at the Grand Chalet one last time to bid farewell to the great artist.
 Among them were Prince Sadruddhin Aga Khan, Elle Macpherson and Bono, who is Harumi Klossowska de Rola's godfather.
 The Irish singer, guitarist and songwriter of the rock band U2 sang at Balthus's funeral.

 The appreciation for Balthus was also expressed by the fact that three countries sent official delegations to his funeral: France, Italy and Switzerland.
 Switzerland was represented by Federal Councillor Ruth Dreifuss.

 Furthermore, tributes poured in from the worlds of art and politics for Balthus.
-The president of the French Republic, Jacques Chirac, called him "an artist of exceptional talent both in drawing and painting".
-And the French president added in his press release that Balthus was "one of the most important artists of the 20th century. ...
+The president of the French Republic, Jacques Chirac, called him "an artist of exceptional talent both in drawing and painting."
+And the French president added in his press release that Balthus was "one of the most important artists of the 20th century.
 A profound, unique and subtle personality who hated banality above all else."
 Chirac and his wife Bernadette were close friends with Setsuko and Balthus, who were welcome guests at the Palais de l'Élysée.
 During his state visit to Switzerland on 28 and 29 October 1998, Chirac also met with Balthus and Setsuko.
 Balthus and Setsuko were explicitly mentioned in the French president's official address in Bern, which addressed diplomatic, cultural and economic relations between France and Switzerland.
 Jacques Chirac said: "I would like to acknowledge the presence among us of one of the most remarkable men of our century, Balthus."
 Following the official state visit, the president of the French Republic stayed privately in Switzerland for a few days.